Body found on Indy’s near east side

 INDIANAPOLIS — The Indianapolis Metropolitan Police Department is investigating after a body was found in an alley on Indy’s near east side.

-Officers responded to the block of 300 Villa Ave and found a person in an alley non-responsive with injuries consistent with trauma.
+Officers responded to the block of 300 Villa Ave around 6:30 a.m. and found an adult man inside a vehicle in an alley non-responsive with injuries consistent with multiple gunshot wounds.
+He was pronounced dead at the scene, police said.

-The investigators confirmed that the victim was pronounced dead at the scene and the homicide unit is responding to the scene.

 This is breaking news and FOX59/CBS4 will keep you updated when additional information becomes available.